|

 suggest some general guidelines for using Betaboard:

-Split or combine issues across notes according to how you
+Split or combine issues across notes according

-think your colleagues will address them.
-For example, if you find four typos
+to how you think your colleagues will address them.
+For example,

-on one page, it's probably best to list them all in a single note, since
+list them all in a single note, since most people will choose

-most people will choose to fix them all at once.
-On the other hand, if
+to fix them all at once.
+On the other hand, if you talked

-missing completely, create two separate notes, because
+but can't log in, create two separate notes, because the

-even be addressed by different people on your team.
+by different people on your team.

 Use email notifications sparingly to avoid information